Vaccine Info

 JYNNEOS Vaccine Availability United States

-On September 18, 2024, 500,000 doses of the MVA-BN® mpox vaccine will be delivered to African countries in 2024, funded by Gavi’s First Response Fund.
-Bavarian Nordic A/S announced on August 21, 2024, that it received a new contract of 440,000 doses to supply its MVA-BN® vaccine from an undisclosed European country.
 The European Commission issued marketing authorization for smallpox prevention for MVA-BN (Imvanex) in 2013.
 It extended it to include mpox for adults in 2022, based on efficacy data in non-human primates and immunogenicity data from numerous studies involving more than 4,000 healthy and immune-compromised individuals.
-On August 16, 2024, Bavarian Nordic submitted clinical data to the EMA to support the extension of the IMVANEX® (MVA-BN®) smallpox and mpox vaccine indication to include adolescents 12 to 17 years of age.
+On September 19, 2024, the EMA recommended extending the indication of the smallpox and mpox vaccine Imvanex to adolescents from 12 to 17 years of age.
+It is inferred that the vaccine will provide similar protection in adolescents to that expected in adults.

 JYNNEOS Vaccine Efficacy

-On September 11, 2024, a study showed that the MVA-BN vaccine generated mpox serum antibody responses that largely waned after 6-12 months.
+The JAMA Network published results from a study on October 3, 2024, that concluded two doses provided 66% effectiveness and one dose provided 36% effectiveness at peak immunity during the 2022 mpox outbreak.
+The findings of a study conducted in the context of a targeted vaccination program in Canada suggested on September 11, 2024, that one dose of MVA-BN is moderately (58% (95% CI 31% to 75%)) effective in preventing clade 2 mpox infection.
+The study showed that the MVA-BN vaccine generated mpox serum antibody responses that largely waned after 6-12 months.
 High titers of mpox NAbs (median titer 965) were detected at three months.
 MVA-BN provided 66% efficacy as a 2-dose regimen and 36% as a 1-dose regimen at peak immunity during the 2022 mpox outbreak in the U.S.

 U.S. CDC research published in the journal Emerging Infectious Diseases, Volume 30, Number 10—October 2024, concluded the estimated effectiveness of the 2-dose JYNNEOS vaccine was about 80%.
 Results from a study announced in March 2024 showed mpox antibodies waned within a year of JYNNEOS vaccination.
 Among individuals with childhood smallpox vaccination, most people had detectable IgG after one year, and the GMT reduction between 4 weeks after the last vaccine dose in 2022 and the one-year follow-up visit was 2.5-fold for those vaccinated with two doses of JYNNEOS, and 1.9-fold for those vaccinated with one dose of JYNNEOS.